Smart Saving for College—Better Buy Degrees

 College Costs Are Rising—Are You Keeping Pace?

 But don't despair.
 The cost of college remains within reach of many American families, especially those that start saving early.
-The College Board reports that half of all full-time public and private nonprofit four-year college students attend institutions charging tuition and fees of $10,281 or less1.
+The College Board reports that half of all full-time public and private nonprofit four-year college students attend institutions charging tuition and fees of $11,550 or less per year1.

 Don't be daunted by the amount you may have to save.
 Small amounts of money, if invested early, can become sizable investments through the remarkable power of compounding.
 For example, if you save $200 a month at an 6 percent annual rate of return for your newborn child, you will have more than $76,000 for college when she turns 18.
 Use our College Savings Calculator to see how early and regular saving can make your money grow.

 Estimate How Much You’ll Need to Save